Howto

 How to see the creation date of a file

-All cheat sheets to simplify your system administration and Linux security activities.
+All Linux cheat sheets to simplify your system administration and Linux security efforts.
 Something missing?
 Let it know.

 Tar cheat sheet

-Become a master in archiving and compressing files using the tar tool with this cheat sheet.
+Become a master in archiving and compressing files using the tar tool with this cheat sheet, filled with examples and commonly used options.

 Kernel: Frequently Asked Questions